 3. Your existing pain will be drastically reduced

 There are many aches and pains that can come directly from the feet, even if the feet themselves are not sore.
 Pain in the lower back can arise from rolling the feet inwards as discussed earlier, while poor posture resulting from bad shoes and an unnatural spinal alignment can seriously hurt the neck and shoulders.
 Unsurprisingly, pains such as aching and tired legs, ankle pain, heel pain and other foot pain often come from improper gait and spinal alignment.
 The best way to combat all of these types of pain is to assess your current gait and correct with whichever orthotic insoles suit your situation the best.

 Regardless of your type of pain or level of activity, taking care of your feet will assist you in taking care of your entire body.
 By building a strong foundation, your health will improve overall.
-Just remember: speaking with an expert is the best first step towards getting the right footwear for your needs.
+Just remember: speaking with an expert like from The Feet People, is the best first step towards getting the right footwear for your needs.